nabeky/a3_exile_lootbox/readme_en.txt

     * Function to add map markers as well
     * (double-byte language text is hard to read)
   * Functionality to add custom signs
-    * Signs can use graphic files of choice (as long as Arma engine understands it)
+    * Signs can use graphic files you want to use
     * If the given object supports texture changes, it doesn't have to be a sign object
   * Supports sending out server messages
     * Supports sending canned messages to all players on the server at set interval time

 Lootbox addon will execute and run along with other addons the server has (possible to configure so lootbox stops and waits if other addons are using up resource.)
-Lootbox addon will continue to execute even if players has joined session (Above is something to do with the Arma3 engine, other addons react similary)
+Lootbox addon will still keep running even if players log in to the server after restart (Above is something to do with the Arma3 engine, other addons react the same)
 * test results: on CUP Takistan (Windows/Core i5) around 3 minutes for addon to fully execute

 -------------------------------------------------------------------------------